httpsRange-14, Cool URIs & FRBR

 The entity defined as item is a concrete entity.
 It is in many instances a single physical object (e.g., a copy of a one-volume monograph, a single audio cassette, etc.).
 There are instances, however, where the entity defined as item comprises more than one physical object (e.g., a monograph issued as two separately bound volumes, a recording issued on three separate compact discs, etc.).

 These Items are the "real world objects" which traditionally libraries have been concerned with managing (acquiring, storing, maintaining, providing access to, distributing, disposing of).
-From the perspective of httpRange-14 and the "Cool URIs" document, then, these "real-world objects" may be described by Web documents, but they are not themselves Web documents.
-So a physical Item may be identified by an http URI, and an HTTP server may provide access to a description of such an Item, but it can't provide a representation of it.
+From the perspective of httpsRange-14 and the "Cool URIs" document, then, these "real-world objects" may be described by Web documents, but they are not themselves Web documents.
+So a physical Item may be identified by an https URI, and an HTTP server may provide access to a description of such an Item, but it can't provide a representation of it.

 Now take the case of the Manifestation: